 The highlight of the afternoon happened as we were leaving the park.
 The road split and we took the slightly longer route only to drive right past a giraffe.
 She was very close to us, keeping a wary eye on us as she ate and we left her in peace only to see a pack of giraffes on the hill beside us.
 We watched them for a time and as we drove on we spotted another herd of these graceful creatures with three babies in tow.
 It was the perfect end to such a wonderful day.

 The Mata Mata campsite is a lovely spot, with plenty of room, big bathrooms and even a wildlife viewing platform that is lit up at night and overlooks a quiet corner of the park.
 To top an already perfect day off our camp was overrun by a huge group of meerkats running around to find a place to sleep and we had our first braai pack (sausage, kebab and lamb chop) cooked over the fire.

-The next morning we had time for a short venture into the park again, I had small hope of seeing much so close to the campsite but we still saw giraffes, an absolutely massive eagle, a vulture and even an owl tucked away in the tree.
-I had no idea what to expect from my first safari, especially a self drive, but it was not disappointed.
+The next morning we had time for a short venture into the park again, I had small hope of seeing much so close to the campsite but we still saw more giraffes, an absolutely massive eagle, a vulture, and even an owl tucked away in the tree.
+I had no idea what to expect from my first safari, especially a self-drive without a guide, but I was not disappointed.
 We were lucky to see so much and I can’t recommend this beautiful park enough!